Financial Market Roundup

 TRENDS

-Stresses on the global financial system, global trade uncertainty, cooling-but-persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
+Global trade uncertainty, cooling-but-persistent inflation domestically and abroad, and geopolitical tensions continue to weigh on investor sentiment.
 On balance, the headwinds and tailwinds currently at play suggest there is a potential path for global economic growth, albeit at a slower pace than initially expected.